HELP and RESOURCES

 What are the skills of your child's reading teacher/tutor?
 During the process of choosing a reading teacher, you need to ask him this question:

 a.
 How do you teach your student to read and spell?
-Your child's tutor's answer must be 'giving the instruction' to read, spell and/or comprehend.
-Consider this as teaching your child how to ride a bike or play hockey; if you would not give the correct instruction to your child how to pedal the bike or teach him how to hit the puck in the right angle, then those endless practices would not come into fruition.
+Your child's tutor's answer must be 'giving the instruction' to read, spell, and/or comprehend.
+Consider this as teaching your child how to ride a bike or play hockey; if you would not give the correct instruction to your child how to pedal the bike or teach him how to hit the puck at the right angle, then those endless practices would not come into fruition.
 He cannot ride a bike properly and/or he cannot score a goal during his entire hockey life.

 Therefore, NOT only you are wasting all of your resources, but also you are NOT helping your child to better himself!

 3. Monitor the progress of your child's reading and spelling skills.